Archduchess Maria Anna of Austria (born 1610): Archduchess of Austria

 Born in Graz, she was the fifth child and second, but oldest surviving, daughter of Archduke Ferdinand of Inner Austria by his first wife Maria Anna, a daughter of William V, Duke of Bavaria.
 She was probably named after her mother, who died in 1616.

 Maria Anna, who had a particular fondness for hunting, received a strict Jesuit upbringing and was considered a great beauty with exceptional virtues, such as prudence, orderly life and stateliness.
 She also spoke fluent Italian in addition to her native German.

 In 1619 her father became Holy Roman Emperor and King of Bohemia and Hungary, an event that considerably raised her status.
-Two years later, in 1622, the now Emperor Ferdinand II married again, with Eleonora, daughter of Vincenzo Gonzaga, Duke of Mantua, with whom he had no children.
+Two years later, in 1622, the now Emperor Ferdinand II married again, with Eleonora, daughter of Vincenzo I Gonzaga, Duke of Mantua, with whom he had no children.

 Marriage

 On 15 July 1635 at the Augustinian Church, Vienna, Maria Anna married her uncle, Maximilian I, Elector of Bavaria, whose previous wife, Elisabeth of Lorraine, had died a few months earlier.
-The wedding was celebrated by Franz von Dietrichstein, Bishop of Olomouc.

-In the marriage contract, which was signed two days later on 17 July, the Emperor made the exceptional stipulation that Maria Anna would not renounce her rights over the Habsburg inheritance (Erbverzicht) as was customary for Austrian Archduchesses when they married foreign princes; this was made probably by Ferdinand II with the intention to secure the rights of his eldest daughter in the case of the extinction of his male descendants.
+The wedding was celebrated by Franz von Dietrichstein, Bishop of Olomouc.In the marriage contract, which was signed two days later on 17 July, the Emperor made the exceptional stipulation that Maria Anna would not renounce her rights over the Habsburg inheritance (Erbverzicht) as was customary for Austrian Archduchesses when they married foreign princes; this was made probably by Ferdinand II with the intention to secure the rights of his eldest daughter in the case of the extinction of his male descendants.
 As a dowry, Maria Anna received the amount of 250,000 florins secured from Wasserburg Castle and the districts of Kraiburg and Neumarkt.
 As a widow's seat she received Trausnitz Castle in Landshut.

-With this union, the Bavarian Elector not only gained the opportunity to sire the long-waited heir (his first marriage was childless) but also to demonstrate his alliance with the Holy Roman Empire against France, which was prepared for an imminent war.
+With this union, the Bavarian elector not only gained the opportunity to sire the long-waited heir (his first marriage was childless) but also to demonstrate his alliance with the Holy Roman Empire against France, which was prepared for an imminent war.
 However, this connection only played a minor role in the relations between Austria and Bavaria later.

 Electress of Bavaria

 The marriage was very happy and Maximilian I cared for his wife lovingly.
-During Maria Anna's first pregnancy, the Electoral couple made a pilgrimage to Andechs to pray for a happy birth.
+During Maria Anna's first pregnancy, the electoral couple made a pilgrimage to Andechs to pray for a happy birth.
 On 31 October 1636, the Electress gave birth to her first son, who was named Ferdinand Maria after his grandfather Ferdinand II, who also acted as godfather for the child.
 The childbirth proved to be extremely difficult for Maria Anna; she became so weak that she lost her ability to speak.
 Her healing was attributed to the help of the relics of Saint Francis of Paola, so Maximilian I founded in Neunburg vorm Wald a monastery consecrated to him.
 Almost two years later, on 30 September 1638, the Electress gave birth a second son, Maximilian Philipp Hieronymus.